nautsio/nomad-ok/slides/slides.md

 !SUB
 # Available Resources

-NB.
-These are resources Nomad detects at startup time.
+- These are resources Nomad detects at startup time

-NB.
-Without considering processes not scheduled by Nomad.
+- Processes not scheduled by Nomad are not considered

-NB.
-Currently it is **not** possible to query unallocated resources.
+- Currently it is **not** possible to query unallocated resources.

 !SUB
 # Reserving Resources